The 10 Best Camera Bags

 video play icon

 This wiki has been updated 34 times since it was first published in July of 2015.
 Choosing a camera bag is a matter of personal preference.
 You have to ask yourself what kind of shooter you are and evaluate the lenses you use most often, so they'll be there when you need them.
 Or, you can get a giant roller bag that holds everything you own.
 Either way, your choice should still suit your personality, so we've put together a mix of options that will match a variety of styles.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Ona Prince Street Cognac